 Being in the presence of such authority would have humbled Werner if it were not for the conversation he had just witnessed between his captain-turned-major and the cabinet:

-The chancellery cabinet and the Kaiser were doing this willingly and knowingly.
-The conflict at the Argoan border was most likely being used to help resupply the country’s reservoirs.
+One, weaponized conductors had the capability of converting the vitae within an individual into the vitae of the reservoirs.
+Two, the chancellery cabinet and the Kaiser were doing this willingly and knowingly.
+Three, the conflict at the Argoan border was most likely being used to help resupply the country’s reservoirs.

 “Yes, that’s my Werner,” his mother praised.